Patricia F. Walker, MD, DTM&H, FASTMH

 Medical Director, HealthPartners Travel and Tropical Medicine Center; Staff Physician, HealthPartners Center for International Health

-Associate Professor and Associate Program Director, Global Health Pathway, Division of infectious Disease and international Medicine, Department of Medicine, University of Minnesota
+Professor of Medicine and Associate Program Director, Global Health Pathway, Department of Medicine, University of Minnesota

 Joined the Institute